8 of the Most Stylish Stays in Georgia

 The all-suite hotel comes with flat-screen televisions, in-room coffee makers, mini fridges and microwaves.
 Free WiFi and breakfast are also offered, along with the onsite restaurant and fitness center.
 Get around town using the hotel's free bike share program or the Roman Chariot pedicab.

-Inn at Barnsley Resort, Adairsville
+Inn at Barnsley Resort in Adairsville

-The brand-new addition to Barnsley Resort is inspired by the work of English architect Edwin Lutyens.
+The new addition to Barnsley Resort is inspired by the work of English architect Edwin Lutyens.
 The three-story property adds to the accommodation options at the resort, which also has cottages.
 The inn's decor includes exposed beams and furnishings that are reminiscent of a turn-of-the-century country cottage.

 The Inn at Barnsley has 55 guest rooms and suites in king and queen bed arrangements.
 Guest accommodations come complete with coffee stations, mini fridges, flat screen televisions, and plush robes and slippers.
 If you stay at the inn, you have access to the resort's features, like the multiple dining options, spa, horseback riding, clay shooting and golf, just to name a few.

-The Kimpton Brice Hotel, Savannah
+The Kimpton Brice Hotel in Savannah

 Named one of Savannah's best hotels, The Kimpton Brice Hotel is a historic district property not far from River Street.
 Boasting 145 guest rooms, including 26 suites, the hotel combines modern features with Southern sass.
 Pops of color are found throughout, and dramatic curtains line the windows.

-All rooms, with king or queen beds, come with uniquely Southern seersucker bathrobes, flatscreen televisions, luxurious toiletries and in-room yoga mats.
+All rooms, with king or queen beds, come with uniquely Southern seersucker bathrobes, flat-screen televisions, luxurious toiletries and in-room yoga mats.
 Guests will love the daily wine receptions, pet-friendly rooms, garden pool and the onsite restaurant, Pacci.

-Hotel Clermont, Atlanta
+Hotel Clermont in Atlanta